-- that the animals will be kept in accommodation that is suitable in respect of construction, size, temperature lighting, ventilation and cleanliness
+- the animals will be kept in accommodation that is suitable in respect of construction, size, temperature lighting, ventilation and cleanliness

-- that all reasonable precautions will be taken to prevent the spread of infectious disease amongst the animals
+- all reasonable precautions will be taken to prevent the spread of infectious disease amongst the animals

-- that appropriate steps will be taken to protect the animals in the case of fire or other emergency, including the provision of suitable fire fighting equipment
+- appropriate steps will be taken to protect the animals in the case of fire or other emergency, including the provision of suitable fire fighting equipment

-- that a register containing a description of any animal received on the premises, the animals age and sex, the date of acquisition and departure and the source from which the animals are received, and that the register will be available for inspection at all times by a licensing inspector or by a veterinary surgeon or veterinary practitioner authorised by the Council
+- a register containing a description of any animal received on the premises, the animals age and sex, the date of acquisition and departure and the source from which the animals are received, and that the register will be available for inspection at all times by a licensing inspector or by a veterinary surgeon or veterinary practitioner authorised by the Council

 - no animal will be sold to a child under the age of 12 years